Working Together for a Safer Community

 Our Ride Along program allows all citizens a chance to ride with an experienced on-duty officer on their regular patrol shift.
 You never know what will happen—from "routine" patrol work to emergency responses or a major case investigation.

 Opportunities also exist with the Communications Division.
 If you would like to sit alongside of a working Dispatcher and watch them multi-task with radios, telephones and cameras, then this Sit-Along Program is your ticket.

-If you are interested in participating in the Ride-Along or Sit-Along Program, download and fill out a Ride Along/Sit-Along Request and a Department Waiver and Release Form and return both to the Police Department at 900 Park Street, Paso Robles, CA 93446.
-For more information call the Police Department at 237-6464.
+If you are interested in participating in the Ride-Along or Sit-Along Program, download the Ride Along Procedures and Request Form.
+A Department Waiver and Release Form is also required.
+Return both to the Police Department at 900 Park Street, Paso Robles, CA 93446.
+For more information call the Police Department at 805-237-6464.

 It has been recognized that traditional law enforcement responses to crime and disorder, by themselves, are ineffective.
 C.O.P. was conceived as the result of a realization that many causal factors that contribute to criminal behavior include social and environmental issues that may not fit into traditionally accepted law enforcement methods.
 These broader problems are best identified and addressed through this community and police partnership.

 It is important that C.O.P. be recognized, accepted and promoted not as a program, but a philosophy.
 Community Oriented Policing does not simply require a change in the way we think and interact with the public.
 It is not merely a community relations program.
 There are definite factors that separate the Community Oriented Policing philosophy from other police programs.